nucypher/nucypher/docs/source/guides/worklock_guide.rst

  - All bids must be greater than or equal to the minimum allowed bid.
  - For each bid, the surplus above the minimum allowed bid is called the `bonus`; all bids are composed of a `base` bid (fixed minimum bid) and a `bonus` bid (variable amount).
  - Each bidder will receive at least the minimum amount of NU needed to stake.
- - Once all bidders have been assigned the minimum amount of NU, each bidder with a `bonus` will receive a portion of the remaining NU, distributed pro rata across all participants, taking into consideration only their bonus amounts.
+ - Once all bidders have been assigned the minimum amount of NU, each bidder with a `bonus` will receive a portion of the remaining NU, distributed pro rata across all participants, taking into consideration only their bonus ETH amounts.
- - If the resulting NU amount distributed to a bidder is above the maximum allowed NU to stake, then such a bidder has their bid partially refunded until the corresponding amount of NU is within the allowed limits.
+ - If the resulting NU distributed to a bidder is above the maximum allowed NU to stake, then such a bidder has their bid partially refunded until the corresponding amount of NU is within the allowed limits.

 Finally, if WorkLock participants use that stake-locked NU to run a node, the NU will eventually unlock and their escrowed ETH will be returned in full.